 Certain assets are measured at fair value on a non-recurring basis.
-In connection with the annual goodwill impairment test during the fourth quarters of 2012 and 2010, the Company assessed the fair value of goodwill and recorded goodwill impairment charges related to certain of its epay reporting units of \$23.5 million and \$70.9 million, respectively.
-The fair values were determined using significant unobservable inputs.
+In connection with the annual goodwill impairment test during the fourth quarters of 2013 and 2012, the Company assessed the fair value of goodwill and recorded goodwill impairment charges related to certain of its epay reporting units of \$18.4 million and \$23.5 million, respectively.
+The fair values were determined using significant unobservable inputs (Level 3).
 The fair values of goodwill related to impaired reporting units were determined by calculating the implied fair values as the excess of the fair value of the respective entity over the fair value of its net assets.
 Further, in 2012, the Company recorded an impairment charge of acquired intangible assets of \$5.2 million, specifically related to customer relationship assets in Brazil.
-The \$5.2 million impairment charge was measured as the amount by which the carrying amount of the asset exceeded the fair value of the asset.
-No other assets were measured at fair value on a non-recurring basis during 2012, 2011, or 2010.
+The acquired intangible asset impairment charge was measured as the amount by which the carrying amount of the asset exceeded the fair value of the fair value of the asset.
+No other assets were measured at fair value on a non-recurring basis during 2013, 2012, or 2011.